-Karma comes to an end when one recognizes that it is all in his mind and he is not his mind.
+Karma comes to an end when I recognize that it is all in my mind and I am not my mind.

 All actions that the body will perform you have already concluded before it came into existence.
 The only freedom you have is whether or not to identify yourself with the body and its action.
 If an actor plays the part of a king or a beggar, he is unaffected by it because he knows he is not that character.
-In exactly like manner should we carry out our part in the world, and whether we are king or beggar, we should be unaffected by it, knowing that we are not that character but are a grand and glorious being, our very own infinite Self.
+In exactly the same way we should carry out our part in the world, and whether we are king or beggar, we should be unaffected by it, knowing that we are not that character but are a grand and glorious being, our very own infinite Self.

 Levenson, Lester (1993).
 Keys to the Ultimate Freedom: Thoughts and Talks on Personal Transformation.
 Phoenix, Arizona: Sedona Institute.
 ISBN 0-915721-03-1